menu

 Horseshoe Beach is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 173 people and just one neighborhood, Horseshoe Beach is the 489th largest community in Florida.

-Horseshoe Beach is a blue-collar town, with 45.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Horseshoe Beach, you'll notice that it is more blue-collar than most other communities in America.
+45.00% of Horseshoe Beach’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Horseshoe Beach is a town of professionals, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Horseshoe Beach who work in architecture and engineering (40.00%), office and administrative support (15.00%), and sales jobs (0.00%).

 Another notable thing is that Horseshoe Beach is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.